gdsbook/book/notebooks/03_spatial_data_processing.md

 The next thing that we might want to do to obtain country counts of airports is to link each airport with the country where it is located.
 Sometimes, we are lucky and the airport table will include a column with that information.
 In this case, we need to create it for ourselves.
 This is a well-known problem in geometry and GIS and is commonly known as point-in-polygon: to determine whether a given point is inside a polygon.
 With that operation solved, linking airports to countries amoutns to a bit of house keeping.
 We will first explore in pure Python how that algorithm can be easily implemented from scratch so it becomes clear what steps are involved; then we will see a much more efficient and fast implementation that we should probably use when need to perform this operation in other contexts.

----
-**NOTE**: skip next if all you want to know is how to perform a standard spatial join

 Creating a manual, brute-force implementation of a spatial join is not very difficult, if one has solved the problem of checking whether a point is inside a polygon or not.
 Thanks to the library that provides geometry objects to `geopandas` (`shapely`), this is solved in Python.
 For example, we can easily check if the first dot on the airports table is inside the first polygon in the countries table: